BhanuTejaGullapalli/BhanuTejaGullapalli.github.io/_pages/about.md

 Hi, I'm Bhanu Teja Gullapalli; thanks for visiting my website.
 I am a fourth-year Ph.D. student in Computer Science at the University of Massachusetts Amherst advised by   [Tauhidur Rahman](http://www.tauhidurrahman.com/).

 As a member of [Mosaic Lab](http://mosaic.cs.umass.edu/), I focus on machine learning and ubiquitous technologies in the medical domain.
 Previously, I joined the University of Massachusetts Amherst as a Master's student in 2017 and moved to MS/Ph.D. track in 2018.
 I did my undergrad at the Indian Institute of Technology -Guwahati (IITG), where I completed my thesis under the supervision of [Samit Bhattacharya](http://www.iitg.ac.in/samit/) and [Benny George](https://www.iitg.ac.in/ben/).

-I like to check places around me, play board games, and go on long drives in my free time.
+I like to check out places around me, play board games, and go on long drives in my free time.
 I started hiking actively this year ([my list](https://www.alltrails.com/members/bhanu-gullapalli?ref=header)).
 At present, I am trying to learn Origami.

 <!-- News